tinne26/luckyfeet/README.md

 # Controls

 Gamepad or keyboard (WASD + SPACE + IOP).
 The controls are more detailed within the game itself, search for it on the menus.

+> Since some browsers block TAB for alt tabbing, you can also use M to open/close the menu.

 There's a tic-tac mechanic (see parkour).
 If you are on the main layer (light brown), you can tic-tac on the back layer (gray).
 If you are on the front layer (dark brown), you can tic-tac on the main layer.
 You can't go through walls on the same layer, but can go in front/behind other layers.